Decorating & Design

 This impactful pantry is a great place for a quick espresso or party prep, as reimagined by Sappho Griffin.
 “I also want my clients to feel that I’m creating a unique space that reflects them.”
 The tile’s artisanal glazes reflect light to offer a bright note.

-“It’s a misconception that dark colors make a room feel smaller,” says designer Monica Fried of this home’s intimate, olive-toned library.
-She advises color drenching by painting the millwork, walls and ceiling in the same hue for a cozy look.
+“It’s a misconception that dark colours make a room feel smaller,” says designer Monica Fried of this home’s intimate, olive-toned library.
+She advises colour drenching by painting the millwork, walls and ceiling in the same hue for a cosy look.

 In this renovated Vancouver home, the home office serves as a spillover space when entertaining, where dark walls lend it a cocktail-hour level sophistication.